apify/crawlee/docs/guides/getting_started.md

 Now click on the **Sources** tab at the top.
 Disregard the version and environment variables inputs for now and proceed directly to **Source code**.
 This is where you develop the actor, if you choose not to do it locally.
 Just press **Run** below the **Source code** panel.
 It will automatically build and run the example source code.
-You should start seeing log messages that represent the build and after the build is complete, log messages of the running actor.
+You should start seeing log messages that represent the build and after the build is complete, the log messages of the running actor.
 Feel free to check out the other **Run** tabs, such as **Info**, where you can find useful information about the run, or
 **Key-value-store**, where the actor's **INPUT** and **OUTPUT** are stored.

 Good job.
 You're now ready to run your own source code on the Apify Platform.
-For more information visit the [Actor documentation page](https://docs.apify.com/actor), where you'll find everything about the platform's various options.
+For more information, visit the [Actor documentation page](https://docs.apify.com/actor), where you'll find everything about the platform's various options.

 ## First crawler

 Whether you've chosen to develop locally or in the cloud, it's time to start writing some actual source code.
-But before we do, let me just briefly introduce all the Apify SDK classes necessary to make it happen.
+But before we do, let's just briefly introduce all the Apify SDK classes necessary to make it happen.

 ### The general idea